 device manager in the Start menu and open it.
 In the ‘Start Menu, search for Device Manager and then launch it to determine if your device supports Bluetooth.
 You will see a lot of options under Bluetooth if it does.
 If it does you will see a lot of options under Bluetooth.

 If you cannot see a Bluetooth option, you should look down further.
-Find network adapters and expand it.
-If you can see Bluetooth device which means it’s recognized by your computer.
-If there is nothing mentioning Bluetooth it’s a good time to unplug Bluetooth and plug in again.
+Find network adapters and expand them.
+If you can see a Bluetooth device it means it’s recognized by your computer.
+If there is nothing mentioning Bluetooth it’s a good time to unplug Bluetooth and plugin again.

 2. Laptop; press the Bluetooth physical key

 Bluetooth is typically enabled and disabled by a physical key located on most computers.
 Bluetooth may not work if the key in your device isn’t set in a way that allows it to be enabled.
 You can find out if there is an external key to enable or disable Bluetooth in the manual that came with the system.

 You should first check if ‘Flight Mode’ is enabled if you are unable to turn on Bluetooth.
 Activating Bluetooth would be impossible if Flight Mode was enabled.